 Dogs must be kept on leash.
 Pick up and remove all dog waste.

 The hiking trail is open sunrise to sunset.

 - Th-F, 9AM-4PM

 Public use may be restricted or closed for special events, repairs, or other reasons without prior notice.

-remote, undeveloped area of the Esopus Estuary, among stands of willow and maple trees, along tidal pools, and through patches of wildflowers, eventually opening onto the middle of the majestic Hudson River.
+remote, undeveloped area of the Esopus Estuary, among stands of willow and maple trees, along tidal pools, and through patches of wildflowers, eventually opening onto the middle of the majestic Hudson River at the lighthouse.
 In winter, you may encounter ice or snow on the trail, so wear appropriate footwear.
 Icy walkways in winter; ice traction devices recommended.

 Seasonally, the Lighthouse has a 40′ floating dock which rises and falls with the tide.
 Space is limited, so please make arrangements with the Keeper in advance to accommodate your vessel.
 The stationary dock can be used if you are careful with dock lines and allow for the rise and fall of the tide, which can be up to five feet from high to low.
-Large fenders are necessary since our docks are vulnerable to wakes from the main river channel.
+Large fenders are necessary since the docks are vulnerable to wakes from the main river channel.

-Canoes and kayaks can be launched at Tina Chorvas Park in Saugerties on the lower Esopus Creek below Cantine Dam at the end of East Bridge Street.
+Canoes and kayaks can land along the shoreline near the lighthouse.
+The nearest public canoe/kayak launch is located at Tina Chorvas Park in Saugerties on the lower Esopus Creek below Cantine Dam at the end of East Bridge Street.

 Boats hauled by trailer may be launched at Saugerties Marina on Ferry Street, which charges a fee for launching and parking.
 The marina also offers kayak, SUP, and powerboat rentals.